 Available evidence from DWH indicates that deep intrusion layers were preferentially enriched in soluble hydrocarbon components compared to the liquid oil droplets.
 Evidence from various sources is compiled by Gros et al. (2017) and indicates that ~5% or less of the liquid oil was trapped in the deep intrusion layers.
 Evidence preceding the onset of SSDI is similarly consistent with low percentages of liquid oil in the deep intrusion layers.
-These observations are consistent with a scenario that SSDI reduced the droplet size distribution sufficiently to slow droplet rise rates and thus affect surfacing location, but not so much as to trap more than ca 5% of the liquid oil as suspended microdroplets.
-By this analysis, the effect of SSDI on biodegradation of liquid oil in the layers with and without SSDI.
-However, because of the reduced droplet size and associated rise rates, SSDI could have led to an increase in biodegradation in the subsurface waters above the intrusion layer (Lofthus et al., 2018).
+These observations are consistent with a scenario in which SSDI reduced the droplet size distribution sufficiently to slow droplet rise rates and thus affect surfacing location, but not so much as to trap more than approximately 5% of the liquid oil as suspended microdroplets.
+By this analysis, the effect of SSDI on biodegradation of liquid oil in the subsurface intrusion layers is minor insomuch as only a small fraction of liquid oil was trapped in the layers with and without SSDI.
+However, because of the reduced droplet size and associated rise rates, SSDI could have led to an increase in biodegradation in the subsurface waters above the intrusion layer (Lofthus et al., 2018; Ribicic et al., 2018).